Politics of Georgia (country): Rose Revolution and Saakashvili presidency

 In 2010, Parliament ratified new constitutional amendments that transitioned Georgia into a semi-presidential republic, increasing the powers of the Prime Minister and making the President's role more ceremonial.
-Many observers believe those changes were adopted to guarantee Saakashvili's stay in power after being term limited as president, although the National Movement would be defeated in the 2012 parliamentary election by Georgian Dream party.
+Many observers believe those changes were adopted to guarantee Saakashvili's stay in power after being term-limited as president, although the National Movement would be defeated in the 2012 parliamentary election by the Georgian Dream party.

 Transition to Parliamentary Republic

 The Parliament session hall in Kutaisi in April 2013.

 Georgian Dream came to power in the 2012 parliamentary election as a coalition of several parties opposed to Mikheil Saakashvili's presidency.
 Its founder, Bidzina Ivanishvili, the wealthiest man in Georgia, became Prime Minister during a cohabitation with Saakashvili, who remained President of Georgia with limited powers.

 Saakashvili's terms as president ended in the late 2013.
 He was replaced by Giorgi Margvelashvili, who became Georgia's fourth president from 2013 to 2018.
 Though Georgia was a semi-presidential republic up to 2018, most powers already were in the hands of the Prime Minister's Office (Ivanishvili being followed by Irakli Gharibashvili in 2013, Giorgi Kvirikashvili in 2015, and Mamuka Bakhtadze in 2018).
 The 2017–2018 constitutional amendments were a major step in Georgia's transition to a parliamentary system of governance, removing the President's executive powers and making the presidency a largely ceremonial role.